dressipi/dressipi-com/solutions/search-and-merchandising.markdown

     copy: Book A Demo >
     url: "/company/demo/"
     style: primary
-  hero-image: "/uploads/banner-product-tagging.png"
+  hero-image: "/uploads/banner-search-and-merch.png"
-  page-title: GRAPHENE AI
+  page-title: SEARCH AND MERCHANDISING
-  page-title-icon: "/uploads/icon_product-tagging.svg"
+  page-title-icon: "/uploads/icon_search-and-merch.svg"
 description: Combining the gold standard search and merchandising with the gold standard real-time personalization technology for the very first time
 sections:
 - title: The Future of Online Apparel Retail